yyxnlin/MAT292-final-project/README.md

 ...
 ```

-### Option 2: Raw data (optional, slower)
+### Option B: Raw data (optional, slower)
-If you want to run the entire preprocessing pipeline, place all raw ECG and annotation CSV files in:
+If you want to run the entire preprocessing pipeline, place all downloaded ECG and annotation CSV files in the `data/` directory before running the pipeline.

 ```
 data/
 ├── xxx_ekg.csv
 ├── xxx_annotations_1.csv
 ...
 ```
+The data can be downloaded from the [MIT-BIH Arrhythmia Database](https://www.kaggle.com/datasets/protobioengineering/mit-bih-arrhythmia-database-modern-2023).

+## 3. Running configurations
-## Option 1: Running experiments without PowerShell
+### Option 1 (Recommended): Running experiments with Python
-### Available configurations
 Run the following commands from the project root.

 **1. Binary (Normal vs. Abnormal), all features**